 The District provides Post Retirement Benefits to certain employees, per the terms of their various labor agreements, which have retired from the District after twenty-five (25) years of service.
 These benefits include health insurance and prescription coverage.

-During the year ended June 30, 2016, there was one (1) District employee who received benefits under this plan.
+During the year ended June 30, 2017, there were two (2) District employees who received benefits under this plan.
+During the years ended June 30, 2016 and 2015, there was only one employee receiving these benefits.